Arbitrary high order A-stable and B-convergent numerical methods for ODEs via deferred correction: Absolute stability

-According to the induction hypothesis, $\sum_{i=0}^{m}\binom{m+2}{i}F_i(n)$ is a polynomial of degree $(m+1)$ with respect to $n$.
-Therefore, the last identity implies that $F_{m+1}(n)$ is a polynomial of degree $(m+2)$ with respect to $n$ and we can then deduce by induction that each $F_{m}(n)$ is a polynomial of degree $(m+1)$ with respect to $n$. \end{proof}

-\begin{lem} Suppose that $F(t,u)=\lambda u$ and $u_0=1$ in the initial value problem (\ref{a15}), where $\lambda$ is a complex number with negative real part ($\lambda \in \mathbb{C}_-$).
-Then the corresponding approximate solutions from the schemes (\ref{a26}) and (\ref{a27})-(\ref{a28}) can be written as follows where $P_j(n)$ is a polynomial of degree $j$ with respect to $n$ ($n\geq 2j)$. \end{lem}
+\begin{lemma} Suppose that $F(t,u)=\lambda u$ and $u_0=1$ in the initial value problem (\ref{a24}), where $\lambda$ is a complex number with negative real part ($\lambda \in \mathbb{C}_-$).
+Then the corresponding approximate solutions from the schemes (\ref{a26}) and (\ref{a27})-(\ref{a28}) can be written as follows where $P_j(n)$ is a polynomial of degree $j$ in the variable $n$. \end{lemma}

-\begin{proof}We suppose that $\lambda k \neq -2$, otherwise we trivially have $u^{2j,n+1}=0$, for $n=j,j+1,...$ Since $F(t,u)=\lambda u$, we can rewrite (\ref{a27}) as follows
+\begin{proof}We suppose that $\lambda k \neq -2$, otherwise we trivially have $u^{2j,n+1}=0$, for $n\geq j$.
+Since $F(t,u)=\lambda u$, we can rewrite (\ref{a27}) as follows